“There’s a reason He called us His Body and not His Estate.”

 We are the People of the Cross who instead of waging attack on the implicit issues of another’s faith life — spend our lives openly encouraging an explicit faith in the living Christ.
 We are God’s people who really believe the Bible, that “The Lord knows those who are His” (2 Tim.
 2:19), and we could be the ones who stop judging and simply make our lives about the joy-filled proclamation of knowing Him and making Him known.

 We could be His people called to be Peacemakers and Rift Menders and Fence Destroyers, the ones who know that the brokenness of humility is the secret to community and the harshness of pride is what builds walls of division.

 We could be the ones in Christ who are done with fearing guilt by association and ready to live grace by association.

 Why be afraid of guilt by association – when if we don’t associate beyond the walls, no one will ever come to know the wonders of His grace?

 We could be the ones who know that the only thing that counts is faith expressing itself through love.
 (Gal.5:6)

 The people who know not just in our cerebral synapses but in the chambers of our bravely pounding hearts: that if we have right doctrine, but have not love, we are nothing more than a clanging gong.

 I could tell Tib that.

-That Maundy Thursday Lord, that Good Friday Christ, breaking His own body on that cross to break down the walls of hostility that separate us all.
+How that Maundy Thursday Lord, that Good Friday Christ, broke His own body on that cross to break down the walls of hostility that separate us all.